top of page

 what I offer

 I believe that humans, like the earth, have the capacity to self-regulate and heal if they feel connected and in harmony with their environment.
-Ecotherapy can promote a profound sense of belonging - particularly important in a modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically, naturally human.
+Ecotherapy can promote a profound sense of belonging - particularly important in a modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically

 “You didn’t come into this world.
 You came out of it, like a wave from the ocean.
 You are not a stranger here.”
 Alan Watts

-Sometimes it’s difficult to find the words to explain how we feel, and art making can enable new insight into unhelpful patterns of behaviour and repeating issues which come up in sessions.
+Sometimes it’s difficult to find the words to explain how we feel, and art making can enable insights into unhelpful patterns of behaviour and repeating issues.
 Image making can allow the creation of a dialogue between the self and others by making an internal narrative visible, and deepen understanding of past hurts.

 Art therapy is suitable for a wide variety of clients, and may suit those who sometimes find other therapies difficult.